radius-project/bicep-types-aws/artifacts/bicep/aws/aws.elasticloadbalancingv2/default/types.md

 * **RedirectConfig**: [RedirectConfig](#redirectconfig): [Application Load Balancer] Information for creating a redirect action.
 Specify only when ``Type`` is ``redirect``.
 * **TargetGroupArn**: string: The Amazon Resource Name (ARN) of the target group.
 Specify only when ``Type`` is ``forward`` and you want to route to a single target group.
 To route to one or more target groups, use ``ForwardConfig`` instead.
 * **Type**: string (Required): The type of action.

 ## AuthenticateCognitoConfig
 ### Properties
-* **AuthenticationRequestExtraParams**: [ListenerRule_AuthenticationRequestExtraParams](#listenerruleauthenticationrequestextraparams): The query parameters (up to 10) to include in the redirect request to the authorization endpoint.
-* **OnUnauthenticatedRequest**: string: The behavior if the user is not authenticated.
-The following are possible values:
-  +  deny```` - Return an HTTP 401 Unauthorized error.
-  +  allow```` - Allow the request to be forwarded to the target.
-  +  authenticate```` - Redirect the request to the IdP authorization endpoint.
-This is the default value.
-* **Scope**: string: The set of user claims to be requested from the IdP.
-The default is ``openid``.
- To verify which scope values your IdP supports and how to separate multiple values, see the documentation for your IdP.
-* **SessionCookieName**: string: The name of the cookie used to maintain session information.
-The default is AWSELBAuthSessionCookie.
-* **SessionTimeout**: int: The maximum duration of the authentication session, in seconds.
-The default is 604800 seconds (7 days).
-* **UserPoolArn**: string (Required): The Amazon Resource Name (ARN) of the Amazon Cognito user pool.
-* **UserPoolClientId**: string (Required): The ID of the Amazon Cognito user pool client.
-* **UserPoolDomain**: string (Required): The domain prefix or fully-qualified domain name of the Amazon Cognito user pool.

-## AuthenticateCognitoConfig
-### Properties